 Perrywinkle Farms is actively using an Air-Crete type of product for its greenhouse.
 All the transplants at Perrywinkle Farms are grown in this passive solar greenhouse constructed from blocks which is very strong and lightweight with excellent insulating properties.

 The thermal efficiency stems from three factors.

 Since the manufacturing process creates millions of tiny air cells, they provide excellent thermal resistance.
 These air bubbles products is the only wall system currently available that meets Germany’s stringent energy codes without adding insulation.
-This material out performs a conventional wood framed wall system, reaching a R-value of 30 when used to construct a 12″ thick wall.
+This material outperforms a conventional wood framed wall system, reaching an R-value of 30 when used to construct a 12″ thick wall.

 Air-Crete is fireproof.
 You can build a furnace with it.
 It will not burn.
 Air-Crete is inorganic, non-combustible, and virtually fireproof.
 In test, Air-Crete received a 4 hour UL fire rating and has a melting point of over 2900 degrees Fahrenheit.
 As a result, the use of Air-Crete eliminates the need for additional fireproofing materials.
 Moreover, because Air-Crete is completely inert, it does not emit toxic gases even when exposed to fire.

 On the Oregon Coast, water damage is a constant threat to wood, adobe, cob, straw bale, compressed earth, and even metal buildings.
 Air-Crete will float, you can build a boat with it.
 It will not rot, rust or decompose in water.

 Insects and rodents are another annoying threat.
 They find every nook, crack, and cranny.
 Conventional homes are riddled with seams, joints, and layers that invite pests.
 Regardless of the initial quality, as your home ages, it becomes more accommodating to pests.